back

 Once everything looks good, and your bank verifies your information, your bank representative will add an official stamp, which establishes that the bank certifies the check.

-Next, you’ll have to pay a small fee, ranging anywhere between $5 to $20 (your bank charges to your Checking account), and you will be ready to go with your check.
+Next, you’ll have to pay a small fee, ranging anywhere between $5 to $20 (your bank charges to your checking account), and you will be ready to go with your check.

 Keep in mind that you will have to head to your financial institution, whether credit unions or banks, in person to get a certified check.
 Unlike a personal check, you cannot have them mailed to you.
 And so, you may have to wait until business hours to get your check.